 What Is a Community Partner?

 Pajama Program Community Partners are primarily nonprofit organizations that work with children and families experiencing uncertainty in their lives.
-They include, for example, group homes, foster-care agencies, shelters, Head Start programs, and schools.
+They include group homes, foster care agencies, shelters, Head Start programs, and schools.
 We currently work with over 4,000 organizations in every state and Puerto Rico.

 What Does It Mean to Be a Community Partner?

-Community Partners in New York City and the Metro Atlanta area are also eligible to bring children to our Reading Centers to share a book with our caring volunteers and receive a new pair of pajamas and a book to bring home.
-Learn more about Pajama Program Reading Centers.
+Community Partners in New York City and the Metro Atlanta area are also eligible to bring children to Pajama Program Centers.

-- Offer donations free of fees or costs to recipients
+- Offer donations free of charge to program participants.

-- Consent to provide occasional feedback to Pajama Program
+- Provide feedback to Pajama Program as reasonable/permitted.

 Are you a nonprofit organization serving a qualifying population interested in partnering with us to provide comforting good nights and healthy sleep to your community?

 Already a Pajama Program Community Partner?
 Check out our Local Chapters page to get in touch with a Pajama Program volunteer near you or call the National Office at 212.716.9757.